 Slightly further afield are the Ancient Kauri Kingdom and Gumdiggers Park, north of Awanui, and there is an interesting local museum in Kaitaia.

 From Auckland to Doubtless Bay there is one service every day in each direction operated by Intercity /Northliner and one operated by Naked Bus.
 There is usually a transfer of bus in Bay of Islands at Kerikeri or Paihia.

 The main pickup and set down point is in front of Wiltons Garage & Marine in Mangonui, with additional stops in Cable Bay, Coopers Beach and Taipa on request.
-Tickets can be booked through Doubtless Bay Information Centre.
+Tickets for Intercity/Northliner can be booked through Doubtless Bay Information Centre.

 Travelling direct by State Highway 1 and State Highway 10, the journey time from Auckland airport is about four and a half hours without stops.
 Travelling the Twin Coast Discovery Highway - a world-class touring route leaving from, and returning to, Auckland - requires at least two days in each direction to visit the many interesting and beautiful attractions along the way: